x-atlas-consortia/ubkg-neo4j/README.md

 2. Point the browser to the machine and port associated with the container.
 3. Change to the bolt connection in the Connect URL.
 4. Specify the bolt port.
-5. Supply connection information for the neo4j
+5. Supply connection information for the neo4j user.

 ## Parameters for run.sh